awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

    ```
    aws iam create-policy ^
-      --policy-name rds-s3-integration-policy ^
+      --policy-name rds-s3-import-policy ^
       --policy-document '{
         "Version": "2012-10-17",
         "Statement": [
           {
-            "Sid": "s3integration",
+            "Sid": "s3import",
             "Action": [
               "s3:GetObject",
-              "s3:ListBucket",
-              "s3:PutObject"
+              "s3:ListBucket"
             ],
             "Effect": "Allow",
             "Resource": [
-              "arn:aws:s3:::your-s3-bucket-arn",
-              "arn:aws:s3:::your-s3-bucket-arn/*"
+              "arn:aws:s3:::your-s3-bucket",
+              "arn:aws:s3:::your-s3-bucket/*"
             ]
           }
         ]
       }'
    ```

-1. Create an IAM role that Aurora PostgreSQL can assume on your behalf to access your Amazon S3 buckets\.
+1. Create an IAM role\.
+You do this so Aurora PostgreSQL can assume this IAM role on your behalf to access your Amazon S3 buckets\.
 For more information, see [Creating a Role to Delegate Permissions to an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) in the *IAM User Guide*\.

-   The following example shows using the AWS CLI command to create a role named `rds-s3-integration-role`\.
+   The following example shows using the AWS CLI command to create a role named `rds-s3-import-role`\.
 **Example**

    For Linux, OS X, or Unix:

    ```
    aws iam create-role \
-      --role-name rds-s3-integration-role \
+      --role-name rds-s3-import-role \
       --assume-role-policy-document '{
         "Version": "2012-10-17",
         "Statement": [